 Indigestion & Heartburn: Avoid spicy foods.
-Eat smaller, more frequent meals, Try Tums or over the counter medications, such as Pepsid or Zantac.
+Eat smaller, more frequent meals.
+Use Tums or over the counter medications, such as Pepcid or Zantac.

 Leg Cramps: Wear support pantyhose and low healed shoes.
 Elevating feet and warm (NOT hot) baths may help.
 Increase milk intake.

 Nausea: Try eating something dry upon awakening such a toast or crackers.
 Instead of eating three large meals, try eating six smaller meals spaced evenly throughout your day.
 Eat your meals dry and wait 45 minutes before drinking fluids.
-If you feel that your nausea is out of control, there is a prescription medicine that you can take.
-Call the office if you feel that you need medicine.
+If you feel that your nausea is out of control, there is a prescription medication you can take.

 Sexual Intercourse: Continue as long as comfortable unless you have spotting, your bag of water ruptures or you have been told otherwise by your provider.